CoMakery/comakery-app/README.md

 There's no restriction on receiving money to improve the software.
 If you are a software developer or software development company we look forward to improving the platform and serving the community with you.

+Chat with us on the [CoMakery Forum](https://forum.comakery.com) about features and improvements.

 ## Get Involved

 We will be using CoMakery to build CoMakery!